Phoebus (songwriter): Biography

 After big scores during the 2005 and 2006, together with artists such as Despina Vandi, Elli Kokkinou, Thanos Petrelis, Giorgos Mazonakis and Victoria Halkiti, Phoebus composed the Christmas dance single "Kalanta" along with Despina Vandi.
 The single was once again used by TIM telecommunications for their 2006 Christmas campaign.
 After only two weeks from release date Phoebus and Vandi achieved a 2× platinum CD single.

 This success over the years and particularly with Despina Vandi has put a name out in the Greek music industry that Phoebus is the composer to go to for an automatic hit.
 This can be seen also with Heaven Music asking him to compose a song on Fame Story finalist Maro Lytra's second album, which shot her to the number 1 spot on the radio charts with the song "I Mihani Tou Hronou" (The Time Machine).

 After some delay, October 21, 2009, brought the end of Phoebus's eight-year collaboration with Heaven Music, announcing through his official site.
 Reasons of this label change, and the fate of the artists he was collaborating with under the label's name including Despina Vandi and Thanos Petrelis were currently unknown at the time.
 Vandi officially announced she was leaving Heaven Music on November 2, 2009.

+In 2009, he founded with the Star Channel Group, the record label “The Spicy Effect” and has since been successfully active in all aspects of the music industry.
+It is noteworthy that Spicy became the first independent music company in Greece to operate with the 360 model.

+At the same time, with his unstoppable musical career in Greece, Foivos has also composed songs for countries abroad, such as Asia, South Korea & Japan, Serbia and Turkey.

+In 2019, he wrote music for the soundtrack of the movie "The miracle of the Sargasso sea", which is actually performed by the protagonist, directed by Sylla Tzoumerka.
+He also attended the premiere of the film at the 69th Berlin International Film Festival.
+The orchestral piece that he composed and musically closes the film, received a nomination for the Best Music Award at the 2020 Iris Awards of the Hellenic Film Academy.

-In early 2021 Phoebus participated as a judge in the reality talent show House of Fame broadcast by Skai TV.
+In early 2021, Phoebus participated as a judge in the reality talent show House of Fame broadcast by Skai TV.